plai-group/admin-info/README.md

 If you're unable to get one or more of the above, ask your fellow lab members for help.

 ### PLAI internet resources
 We have a bunch of internet resources that are not managed by the department.
-Adam will give you access to these, contact him if you're missing any of the following:
+Barney will give you access to these, contact him if you're missing any of the following:
 - [ ] `plai-list` mailing list
 - [ ] Google calendar `PLAI group calendar` for Frank's schedule
 - [ ] Slack workspace `plai-group`